mdn/translated-content/files/zh-cn/web/css/list-style-type/index.md

 - `japanese-informal` {{experimental_inline}}
   - : Japanese informal numbering
 - `japanese-formal` {{experimental_inline}}
-  - : Japanese formal numbering to be used in legal or financial document.The kanjis are designed so that they can't be modified to look like another correct one
+  - : Japanese formal numbering to be used in legal or financial document.
+The kanjis are designed so that they can't be modified to look like another correct one
 - `korean-hangul-formal` {{experimental_inline}}
   - : Korean hangul numbering.
 - `korean-hanja-informal` {{experimental_inline}}